cpl-kr/syntaxparser/Readme.md

     grammatikLesen.checkGrammatik();
     Grammatik grammatik = grammatikLesen.getGrammatik();
 </pre>
-To the verarbeiteZeichen() method:
+To the verarbeiteZeichen() method:\
 The grammar is read in character by character.
 " ", "\n", "\r" and "\t" are evaluated as whitespaces.
 The character "\" is evaluated as a control character, whereas the following character is evaluated as a character for further processing.
-Thus, both the whitespaces and the control characters """, ")", "]", ">", and "\" can be evaluated as characters for further processing.
+Thus, both the whitespaces and the control characters """, ")", "]", ">", and "\" can be evaluated as characters for further processing.\
+To the checkGrammatik() method:\
+The method checks the grammar for consistency and throws a GrammarException if an error is detected during the check.\
+To the checkGrammatikStrikt() method:\
+The method performs a more restrictive check and throws a GrammarException if an error is detected during the check.
+The restrictions here are: There must not be more than one symbol rule for a symbol and a symbol of a rule must not be on the left and on the right of the same rule.\
 The class Grammatik ist serializable.